gillianbc/spring-unittesting-dataservice/README.md

 * DataModelService.java - interface with an isValid() method

 * MachineLearningService - impl class of the DataModelService.
+Annotated with @Service and named "mach" so Spring will manage it in the application context and call it "mach"

-Annotated with @Service and named "m1" so Spring will manage it in the application context and call it "m1"
+* CalculateService - impl class of the DataModelService.
+Annotated with @Service and named "calc" so Spring will manage it in the application context and call it "calc"

-# What the test class does
+# What the test classes do

 * @RunWith(SpringJUnit4ClassRunner.class) -  Indicates that the class should use Spring's JUnit facilities.